-• This should be lightweight, waterproof and packable with a hood.
+- This should be lightweight, waterproof and packable with a hood. - Must fit over all your upper body layers except your largest down parka.

-Outdoor Research Men's Helium II Jacket

-Outdoor Research Women's Helium II Jacket
+Outdoor Research Men's Helium II Jacket Outdoor Research Women's Helium II Jacket

 Down Parka

 • This needs to be very warm yet light and packable with a hood.